-Dietary supplements are foods that work by benefiting health, wellness, well-being, healing, growth, development, and reproduction of someone.
-Scientific research studies supplements for their nutrition and medicinal properties as used in herbalism and herbal medicine.
-The nutrients and unique constituents of dietary supplements work with the biochemical functions of systems, organs, glands and tissues in the body.
+Dietary supplements are ingestible foods that work by benefiting health, wellness, well-being, healing, growth, development, and reproduction of someone.
+Scientific research studies supplements for their nutrition and any medicinal properties as used in herbalism and herbal medicine.
+The nutrients and unique constituents composition of dietary supplements work with the structural and/or biochemical functions of systems, organs, glands and tissues in the body.
 Supplements are best included with complete meals to support and promote their effectiveness.

 - Minor relief of discomfort

 - Vitamins and minerals are essential to supporting and maintaining different organs, glands and tissues in the body.